kubecost/docs-cloud/apis/api-directory/allocation-api.md

 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="idleByNode" type="boolean" required="false" %}
 If `true`, idle allocations are created on a per node basis.
-Which will result in different values when shared and more idle allocations when split.
-Default is `false`.
+Otherwise, idle allocations are created on a per cluster basis.

 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="limit" type="int" required="false" %}